 Insolvency claims are subject to the insolvency proceedings and, unlike the claims against the insolvency estate, are paid in accordance with the waterfall set forth in the Spanish Insolvency Act.
-In principle the insolvency waterfall applies mandatorily; that said, such waterfall may be altered among the creditors that are party to a contractual subordination agreement to the extent the debtor is party to such agreement and it is not caused any prejudice to any third parties.
+In principle, the insolvency waterfall applies mandatorily; that said, the waterfall may be altered among the creditors that are party to a contractual subordination agreement to the extent the debtor is party to such agreement and it does not cause any prejudice to any third parties.